thomaskellough/Automate-The-Boring-Stuff/ExtraPrograms/README.md

 tasks over and over again.
 Why not use the knowledge you gained to create programs that help you as you work your way through?
 Here are some ideas that you can do.
-I've also include my codes for these, but as always, I encourage you to attempt to write some yourself first!
+I've also include my codes for these, but as always, I encourage you to attempt to write some yoursel, first!
 You may come up with a much better code than I use.